Updated on November 25, 4:40 p.m. (GMT+8): Updated for relevancy based on the most recent Valorant patch notes.

 Haunt is an actual wallhack

 Fade’s Haunt is the centerpiece of her tool kit and her signature ability.
-The all-seeing orb reveals the location of enemies caught in its line of sight.
+The all-seeing orb stays active for two seconds after it lands and it will reveal the location of enemies caught in its line of sight.
 While opponents can destroy it, they will have to give away their position when shooting it.

 It has a 40-second cooldown, similar to Sova’s Recon Bolt, but the key difference is that Haunt leaves a powerful “Marked” debuff on opponents caught in its gaze.
 Fade and her team can hunt down their opponents by following the black trails they leave behind, which last for a full 12 seconds.